 Electricity - Crossword

 Short online crossword testing some basic definitions and a few facts.

 Build a LabVIEW subVI to wait for audio level to exceed a user-defined threshold, and then record audio for a specified time interval.

 Pan across Hurricane Irene from SeaWiFS: October 14, 1999

 Panning across a SeaWiFS image of Hurricane Irene, taken October 14, 1999

 Researchers solve 'mammoth' evolutionary puzzle - Hendrik Poinar

+A DNA-based study sheds new light on the complex evolutionary history of the woolly mammoth, suggesting it mated with a completely different and much larger species.
 The research, which appears in the BioMed Central's open access journal Genome Biology, found the woolly mammoth, which lived in the cold climate of the Arctic tundra, interbred with the Columbian mammoth, which preferred the more temperate regions of North America and was some 25 per cent larger.
 Read full story: http://dailynews

 Hoe start je als basisschool in een kansarme buurt concreet een integraal spijbelbeleid op?
 Een integraal beleid begint altijd met probleemdetectie en -analyse, het zet sterk in op preventie, organiseert waar …